ClaireCJS/fix_wrong_image_extensions/README.md

 * extensions of the wrong format

 	* jpg saved as gif
 	* gif saved as jpg
-       * extra extensions of wrong format (a gif named "hello.png.jpg.kitty.gif" would be named "hello.kitty.gif")
+	* extra extensions of wrong format - a gif named "hello.png.jpg.kitty.gif" would be named "hello.kitty.gif"

 * missing extensions